adamterlson/express-channels/readme.md

       channelSelection = req.user.channel;
     }

-    return channelSelection; // If undefined, no channel-specific content will be used }
+    return; // If undefined, no channel-specific content will be used }
 });